UPA govt succumbed to US pressure after Mumbai terror attack, alleges BJP citing Chidambaram's remarks | Politics

 ''What is the priority of Rahul Gandhi?
 Is it to just go to a country, be there for four days, hatch a conspiracy against India to weaken India, to defame India, and not answer the pertinent questions being raised by the citizens of our country?'' he said.

-'''Arey aparipakva balak' (Hey, immature child), will you defame India when you are not able to lead the Congress?'' the BJP spokesperson asked Gandhi.

-Both Sonia Gandhi and Rahul Gandhi will be cited as ''betrayers'' in history, he charged.
+Both Sonia Gandhi and Rahul Gandhi will be remembered as ''betrayers'' in history, he said.

+Bhatia said Indian armed forces were capable enough to teach a befitting lesson to Pakistan after the Mumbai attacks, showing the same valour that they did during Operation Sindoor, but it could not happen because ''Sonia Gandhi was asking Manmohan Singh through the remote control to not react''.

+''The then Air Chief Marshal Fali Homi Major had clearly told the Manmohan Singh government that if given a free hand, Pakistan would be taught such a lesson that it would never dare to promote terror activities in India,'' the BJP spokesperson said, citing media reports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)